shopware/docs/guides/plugins/plugins/framework/store-api/add-store-api-route.md

 ## Prerequisites

-In order to add your own store API route for your plugin, you first need a plugin as base.
+In order to add your own Store API route for your plugin, you first need a plugin as base.
 Therefore, you can refer to the [Plugin Base Guide](../../plugin-base-guide.md).

 You also should have a look at our [Adding custom complex data](../data-handling/add-custom-complex-data.md) guide, since this guide is built upon it.